Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

-While it’s important to have an open dialogue about the affect of the health condition on the relationship, it’s also important to have a time to forget about it all.
+While it’s important to have an open dialogue about the effect of the health condition on the relationship, it’s also important to have time to forget about it all.
 Make time with your partner to reconnect.
 Schedule the time if you need to.
-No talking health, treatments, or any thing related.
+No talking health, treatments, or anything related.
 Do something fun, love each other, and engage.
 No cell phones, no tablets, no computers.
 Just each other.
 Laugh.
 Have sex.
 Cuddle.
 Laugh.
 Talk.
 Laugh some more.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 sara turner on October 10, 2017: